rodolfo42/rodolfo42.github.io/_posts/2014-04-08-better-way-to-process-long-streams-of-data.md

 }
 {% endhighlight %}

-When I got less records than the limit, this means that I'm at the last "page" of the records.
-Setting a flag allows me to control whether to stop processing:
+When I get less records than the maximum I asked for, this means that I'm at the last "page" of the set.
+Setting a flag allows me to control when to stop looking for records:

 {% highlight javascript %}
 function processRecords() {